AhmedElachry/github-users-app/README.md

 **Known Issues & Future Improvements**

-Pagination Works, but relies on user IDs (since param) Can lead to inconsistent results when moving back/forth

 Error Handling Minimal Needs more robust handling for GitHub API errors, UI feedback for user actions is implemented (toasts).

 **Backlog / Next Steps**

 Improve error handling with toasts and better UI states.

-Replace ID-based pagination with a cursor-based or infinite scroll strategy.

 Add Jest unit tests for hooks and components.